 Mr. Soto’s representative matters include:

-- Obtained a declination for a large European bank in an investigation by a foreign competition regulator.
+- Obtained a declination for a large global bank in an investigation by a foreign competition regulator.

 - Successfully represented a global bank in a securities fraud investigation.
 All four regulators closed the investigation without action against client.